mwilcome/wilcomeblog/content/projects/vbms-correspondence.md

 ### The Payoff: Awards and Pride

-This wasn’t just a pat on the back kinda gig.
-At Booz Allen, they threw some serious hardware my way for this: a **Team and Performance Award** for leading the crew, and an **Innovation in Action Award** for rethinking the whole thing.
+As a result of my effort, I received a **Team and Performance Award** for leading the crew, and an **Innovation in Action Award** for rethinking the whole thing.
 It’s one of my proudest wins—not just because of the shiny plaques, but because it *helped vets*.
 Streamlining how the VA sends mail—every piece of correspondence—means faster benefits, less hassle.
 That’s the stuff that sticks with you.